Lecture 1

 Logistics

-All you need should be available on the course website:
+All the information should be available on the course's website:

 https://pde-on-gpu.vaw.ethz.ch

-If something is missing, ping us so we can add it (or even better do a pull request
+If something is missing, let us know so we can add it, or even better, submit a pull request to the course's repository

 Discussion & help